CSCI-3403/red-blue-environment/README.md

 This lab uses Docker Compose to quickly and easily spin up a private network of containers.
 Each container will represent a unique device on the network, and each one will be given a unique IP.

 The network will contain these devices, running services on these ports:
-* Router
+* VPN server
-  * Students will use this router to access the VPN
+  * Students will use this server to access the rest of the network
-  * Port 443: OpenVPN server which allows students access into the network
+  * Port 1194: OpenVPN server which allows students access into the network
 * Web server
   * External-facing web server.
 Contains the fake company's webpage.
   * Port 80: HTTP server